kairosity/mp2-tunnel-focus/README.md

 ## 4. Editing a task

-Both the task name / description and/or the amount of time associated with focus on that task can be fully edited and changes saved.
+Both the task name / description and/or the amount of time associated with focus on that task can be fully edited and changes are saved.

 ### Task Edit Special Features